AllStarLink/asl-mqtt/README.md

 Edit the `environment:` section of docker-compose.yml

 Docker Compose is sensitive to indentation.
 Be sure to keep things lined up.

+## Running
+Start the normal docker-composer ways.
+In the directory where docker-compose.yml exists do
+- `docker-dompose up -d`

+Subscribe to all topics
+- `mosquitto_sub -t "#" -v`

 ## Credits
 This work is based on other work from: